NewJumper/Futurdustry/README.md

 ---
 # Issues:
 Create a new issue with the appropriate label and I'll get to it as soon as I can!
-DISCLAIMER: This mod is still in beta, so there will be bugs!
+DISCLAIMER: This mod is still in beta, so there will be bugs and a few things missing!